actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 [![Build Status](https://travis-ci.org/actionjack/so-you-want-to-onboard-a-devops-engineer.svg?branch=master)](https://travis-ci.org/actionjack/so-you-want-to-onboard-a-devops-engineer)

-At the moment everyone seems to be so concerned with recruiting DevOps Engineers but I feel the process of on-boarding them and giving them the environment to succeed is still a hit and miss affair, especially in busy organisations.
+At the moment everyone seems to be so concerned with recruiting DevOps practitioners but I feel the process of on-boarding them and giving them the environment to succeed is still a hit and miss affair, especially in busy organisations.

 Also nobody (at least nobody I know…) wants to work in a difficult environment:
 * Bad environments (and [broken cultures](https://julesx.com/toxic-work-culture-forcing-best-employees-quit/)) do not attract nor retain top talent.
 In fact it does the opposite.